The Collection (Talk Talk album)

-The Collection is a greatest hits album of English band Talk Talk, released in 2000.
+The Collection is a greatest hits album by English band Talk Talk, released in 2000.
 The album has been re-released various times.
 First released as "Talk Talk The Collection" in 2000, further versions of the album with the same track list include The Collection (2003), It's My Life: The Collection (2001) and The Ultra Selection (2001).

 As with all of the band's EMI compilations until 2013, the album was not a band sanctioned release.